eugenebolshakov/taknado/CV.md

   keeping the storefront operational.
 * Launching a 'zero waste' offering: shipping all orders in reusable boxes and selling a range of products in reusable containers to reduce packaging waste.
+* Work on tracking and improving efficiency of our warehouse operations.

 ### 2009 - Jan 2019: Senior Software Engineer at Loco2 (now RailEurope).
 London, UK